If you set it up correctly, your website can work for you while you sleep.

 Take a look at the diagram on the right.

-On Big Brand System, I’m taking full advantage of the tested and proven F-shaped reading pattern site visitors use when they land on a new page.
+On this website, I’m taking full advantage of the tested and proven F-shaped reading pattern site visitors use when they land on a new page.

 The first thing my site visitors see is the name of the site.
 This is important because it answers the first question in their minds, which is: